Home » All Posts » Desserts & Baking » Homemade Caramel Peanut Cluster Recipe

 How to Make Caramel Peanut Cluster Recipe

 Do not overheat the Chocolate.
+It is super important to not overheat your chocolate because it will burn quickly.
 When the chocolate is melted, add the few pieces of the chocolate that was set aside.

 Tips for Making Homemade Chocolate Caramel Peanut Clusters